 3. Which interventions do you think most effectively achieve these outcomes?

 This question asks you to rank the importance of different interventions.
 (An intervention is a specific type of program that a charity uses to help animals.)
-These interventions are part of our theories of change, which determine a charity’s performance on Criterion 1 (Does the charity engage in programs that seem likely to be highly impactful?).
-ACE sometimes publishes research on the effectiveness of different interventions.
+These interventions are part of our theories of change, which determine a charity’s performance on Criterion 1: Programs.
+ACE has published research on the effectiveness of different interventions.

-The review-based intervention score is then multiplied by your personal score to form a weighted score for each intervention.
-A charity’s total score for this question is the sum of these weighted intervention scores.
+For each intervention, its review-based intervention score is then multiplied by your personal score for that intervention in order to form a weighted score.
+A charity’s total score for this question is the sum of all its weighted intervention scores.

-4. Are you interested in supporting ACE’s Effective Animal Advocacy Fund?
+4. Are you interested in supporting ACE Movement Grants?

 Outside of your personal scores and the scores based on ACE’s reviews, charities’ total scores are also weighted to ensure that each of our Top Charities gets recommended to a similar number of users and that each of our Standout Charities gets recommended to a similar number of users.
 Our thinking behind this weighting is the assumption that even though different recommended charities may appeal to different people, the effectiveness of donating to each of the Top Charities and each of the Standout Charities is roughly equal.
 We arrived at the current weighting by considering which charities did best with (i) uniform criteria/outcome/intervention weights, (ii) randomized answers, (iii) answers from ACE staff members, and (iv) answer sets corresponding to “test users” built to represent different perspectives in animal advocacy.